Nithish7105/Rotating-the-Gaming-Object/README.md

 using System.Collections.Generic;
 using UnityEngine;

-public class Rotate : MonoBehaviour
+public class jm : MonoBehaviour
 {
     // Start is called before the first frame update void Start()